Nice to meet you.

 Think of data security in the same way.
 A proactive approach to protecting your company and your information will do you more good than waiting until an attack has already taken place.
 According to Justin, the nonprofit sector is already a target for people looking to steal important information from businesses.

-“We’ve seen firsthand how the organizations we work with are being targeted.
+"We’ve seen firsthand how the organizations we work with are being targeted.
 As the threat of cyber attacks increases, we need to be proactive about how we protect donor information.
-We need these organizations to be thinking ahead and planning for what happens if something goes wrong.”
+We need these organizations to think ahead and plan for what happens if something goes wrong."

 When creating your data security plan, ask yourself these questions: